-A bunch of terms are being thrown around the description of this kind of cabinet construction: frame less, Euro frame less, overlay, full overlay.
+A bunch of terms is being thrown around the description of this kind of cabinet construction: frameless, Euro frameless, overlay, full overlay.
 They all mean the same thing that the door overlays the whole cabinet box.
-This style is basically the most often used in modern kitchens because it’s sleeker than a flush-inset cabinet, which is most often associated with more traditional kitchen, cabinet and furniture design.
+This style is basically the most often used in modern kitchens because it’s sleeker than a flush-inset cabinet, which is most often associated with the more traditional kitchen, cabinet, and furniture design.

 VÄRDE Glass-door wall cabinet

-When the doors remains closed on a frameless cabinet, the frame can’t be seen at all except for about a ⅛-inch shadow line between cabinets.
+When the doors remain closed on a frameless cabinet, the frame can’t be seen at all except for about a ⅛-inch shadow line between cabinets.

 3. Sleek and Simple Hardware

-In modern kitchens most of the times been seen the C-channel hardware that’s integrated into the cabinet and the tubular pulls or flat linear pulls.
+In modern kitchens, most of the time been seen the C-channel hardware that’s integrated into the cabinet and the tubular pulls or flat linear pulls.
 Lots of times the horizontal lines of the cabinets can be accentuated by cabinet hardware running the full height of the drawers and doors.